 This Agenda contains a brief general description of each item to be considered.
-If comments are made to the Board without prior notice, or are not listed on the Agenda, no specific answers or responses should be expected at this meeting pursuant to State law.
+The indication of a recommended action does not indicate what action (if any) may be taken.
+Please note that agenda items may be taken out of order.
+If comments are made to the Board without prior notice or are not listed on the Agenda, no specific answers or responses should be expected at this meeting pursuant to State law.

-Staff Reports and documentation relating to each item of business on the Agenda are on file in Corporate and Information Governance and are available for public inspection.
+Staff Reports and documentation relating to each item of business on the Agenda are on file in Corporate & Information Governance and are available for public inspection.